We're updating our knowledge graph! All services are available, but you may observe increased latency.

 There is one small class of equivalence rules that require special attention, because they make simplifying assumptions on URIs and URI equivalence.
 We call them interpolations because they allow us to simplify the transmutation process and improve the user experience, while not affecting any of the important conclusions drawn from the data.

-wwwsubdomain is considered to be equivalent to the same host without the prefix, and vice versa;
+wwwsubdomain is considered to be equivalent to the same URI without the subdomain, and vice versa;

 These assumptions do not hold in all cases, but they hold in most cases and the impact of false positives is minimal.